ministryofjustice/intranet/clarity_toolkit_coding_standards.md

 Ideally the design will be created from a content-first approach anyway but even if it isn't there is a still a benefit to building the HTML this way.
 In fact it's a good idea to write out the HTML before even considering the styles.
 That way the content is informing the structure and not the appearance.

 ### Components should use self-contained elements
 A component is supposed to be reusable and could (in theory) exist anywhere on the site (or even other sites!) so it's important that they are always written in a self-contained way.
 This means that the tag you use to create them must be a `section` tag.
-(You can also use `header`, `footer`, `aside` and `article` but please ensure that this usage is appropriate for that component first).
+(You can also use `header`, `footer`, nav, `aside` and `article` but please ensure that this usage is appropriate for that component first).

 **Note:** Some components need to be within another component as a parent, these child-components can use any tag that is appropriate but please put in the component.json which parent they belong to.